Home Featured TV Shows All TV Shows Movie Reviews Book Reviews Articles Frequently Asked Questions About Us

 Grave of the Fireflies (1988)

-This heartbreaking film was the first from Ghibli co-founder Isao Takahata.
+This heartbreaking tale was the first Ghibli film from co-founder Isao Takahata.
 It's an adaptation of Akiyuki Nosaka's 1967 semi-autobiographical short story of the same name about two siblings who struggle to survive during the final months of World War II.
-Alas, due to rights issues this is currently the only Ghibli film that will not be available on Netflix.

 My Neighbour Totoro (1988)